pedrobaylo/PedroArthurBaylo/README.md

 # Pedro Arthur

-My name is Pedro Arthur
+My name is Pedro Arthur Cutrim Baylão

 I'm a  Graphic Designer, Web Developer, that has been studying in Digital Innovation One since 2021.